occopus/docs/sphinx/source/user/tutorial-advanced.rst

 Autoscaling-Prometheus
 ~~~~~~~~~~~~~~~~~~~~~~
 This tutorial aims to complement the autoscaling capabilities of Occopus.
 With these solution users can scale their application without user intervention in a predefined scaling range to guarantee that its running always with the optimum level of resources.
+In this infrastructure nodes are discovered by consul which is a DNS service discovery software and monitored by Prometheus, a monitoring software which support alert definitions which later will help you write custom scaling events.
+Incoming traffic from the user is go through the load balancers to the appropriate data node where your application should be run.

 **Features**